AndrMe/Gravity-Sim/README.md

 # Gravity-Sim
-A pygame project of gravity simulator
+A pygame project of gravity simulator.
+This is the latest working apllicatin.